-Hadron showers develop on average in a dense electromagnetic core from neutral meson decays surrounded by a halo of particles (muons, charged pions, protons etc...).
+Hadron showers develop on average into a dense electromagnetic core from neutral meson decays surrounded by a halo of particles (muons, charged pions, protons etc...).
 Saturation in a DHCAL will be caused mainly by the electromagnetic part and additional thresholds are introduced to perhaps mitigate this effect by identification and weighting of low, medium and high energy deposits.
 This identification capability can be illustrated by measuring the threshold efficiencies for various energy deposits.
 Because the energy density decreases with the distance to the shower axis, the efficiencies were measured as a function of position using the setup-up described in the previous section.
-The mesh voltage was 370 V and the thresholds were set at (2 fC, 1 MIP, 3 MIP).
+The mesh voltage was 370 V and the thresholds were set at rougly (2 fC, 2 MIP, 10 MIP).